ImpromptAI/openplugin/docs/source/plugin_platform_providers/api_usage.rst

      - Description
    * - openai_api_key
      - string
      - The OpenAI API key.
+Required, if you are using the OpenAI tool selector.
+   * - cohere_api_key
+     - string
+     - The Cohere API key.
+Required, if you are using the Cohere tool selector.

 LLM